 The OASI and DI Trust Funds, if combined, would be adequately financed over the next 10 years, and for many years thereafter.
-The assets of the combined funds are continuing to grow rapidly, as shown by the estimates of financial operations presented in this section.
-The combined assets of the trust funds would reach a level of at least 1 year's expenditures by the beginning of 1993 under any of the three sets of economic and demographic assumptions used in this report.
-The combined funds are projected to continue to grow during the next 10 years, and for many years thereafter, under each of the three sets of assumptions.
-However, while the assets of the combined funds, in nominal dollars, continue to grow under alternative III for the next 2 decades, 1992 through 2011, the trust fund ratio of assets to annual expenditures begins to decline in the second decade.
+At the beginning of 1993, the combined assets of the trust funds represented about 107 percent of combined expenditures for 1993.
+The combined funds are projected to continue to grow during the next 10 years, and for many years thereafter, under alternatives I and II.
+However, while the assets of the combined funds, in nominal dollars, continue to grow under alternative III for the next 15 years, 1993 through 2007, the trust fund ratio of assets to annual expenditures begins to decline in 1998.

-Although the combined trust funds are well financed over the next 10 years and are expected to continue growing for the next 3 decades under the intermediate assumptions, the OASDI program is not in close actuarial balance over the next 75 years, based on these assumptions.
-The estimates indicate that the combined trust funds would be sufficient to enable the timely payment of benefits for about the next 45 years.
-Considering each fund separately, the OASI Trust Fund would have sufficient funds for the next 50 years, but, as noted above, the DI Trust Fund would be sufficient for only about the next 5 years, without corrective legislation.
-On the basis of the more pessimistic assumptions in alternative III, the combined funds would be sufficient to enable timely payment of benefits for about the next 25 years.
-The DI fund by itself, however, would be exhausted in 1995 without corrective legislation.
+Although the combined trust funds are well financed over the next 10 years and are expected to continue growing, in nominal dollars, for about the next 3 decades under the intermediate assumptions, the OASDI program is not in close actuarial balance over the next 75 years, based on these assumptions.
+The estimates indicate that the combined trust funds would be sufficient to enable the timely payment of benefits for about the next 43 years.
+Relative to annual expenditures, the combined trust funds would continue to grow during the next 2 decades, reaching a peak of about 3 times annual expenditures.
+Considering each fund separately, the OASI Trust Fund would have sufficient funds for the next 51 years, but, as noted above, the DI Trust Fund would be exhausted in 1995, underscoring the need for corrective legislation.
+On the basis of the more pessimistic assumptions in alternative III, the combined funds would be sufficient to enable timely payment of benefits for about the next 24 years.
+The DI fund by itself, however, would be exhausted early in 1995.
 Based on the more optimistic assumptions of alternative I, the combined funds would continue to grow throughout the next 75 years, and they would be sufficient to enable timely payment of benefits during all of the long-range period.
-However, the DI fund would be exhausted in 2060 without corrective legislation.
+However, even under the optimistic assumptions, the DI fund would be exhausted as early as 1997 without corrective legislation.

-Over the next 24 years, OASDI income from payroll taxes and income taxes on benefits is expected to exceed total expenditures based on the intermediate assumptions.
+For each of the next 24 years, OASDI income from payroll taxes and income taxes on benefits is expected to exceed total expenditures based on the intermediate assumptions.
 Starting about 15 to 20 years from now, however, OASDI costs as a percentage of taxable payroll are projected to begin increasing rapidly as the "baby-boom" generation reaches retirement age.
 In contrast, the program's income from payroll taxes and income taxes on benefits will represent a relatively level percentage of taxable payroll.

-Therefore, under the intermediate assumptions, the OASDI cost rate is projected to exceed the income rate from 2016 through the end of the projection period, with the shortfall reaching 4.95 percent of taxable payroll by 2066, the end of the 75-year projection period.
-Based on the less favorable conditions assumed in alternative III, the crossover point would be reached in about 2002, and the shortfall would grow eventually to about 13.74 percent of payroll by 2066.
-With more favorable conditions, such as the alternative I assumptions, the cost rate would exceed the income rate only briefly (2024 through 2040); from 2041 through the end of the projection period, the income rate would exceed the cost rate, reaching a positive balance of 0.47 percent of payroll by the end of the 75-year period.
+Therefore, under the intermediate assumptions, the OASDI cost rate is projected to exceed the income rate from 2017 through the end of the projection period, with the shortfall reaching 4.81 percent of taxable payroll by 2067, the end of the 75-year projection period.
+Based on the less favorable conditions assumed in alternative III, the crossover point would be reached in about 1997, and the shortfall would grow eventually to 13.46 percent of payroll by 2067.
+With more favorable conditions, such as the alternative I assumptions, the cost rate would exceed the income rate only briefly (2027 through 2037); after 2037, the income rate would exceed the cost rate, reaching a positive balance of 0.57 percent of payroll by the end of the 75-year period.